Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 ### 2a-SetupListingContd-Standard-Custom.sql
 *Requires MPAdmin Role*  <br />
 Contains example call to stored procedure that add procured data to container (shares) delivered to paying consumers of a given data product.  <br />
-**Applies only to data products of Standard and Custom category*
+**Applies only to data products of Standard and Tailored category*

 ### 3-FulfillListing-Unique.sql
 *Requires MPAdmin Role*  <br />